lorainelab/bioviz/README.md

 * clone your fork onto a staging site (configured as below)
 * make a branch on your staging site and edit
 * check edits by visiting your staging site in a Web browser
-* push the branch to to your fork
+* push the branch to your fork
 * issue a pull request from your branch to master on the team (main) repo

 **Note**: Make note of your staging site URL in your pull request.